-Volunteers for the Development of Learning Kit Lessons: Each of the kits must be made grade appropriate for all the grade levels, Pre-K through high school.
-Volunteers who have a background in education are needed to modify the lesson plans, activities, assessments and other materials contained in the original single-grade kit.
+- Volunteers to develop Learning Kit lessons — Each kit has to be “grade appropriate” for Pre-K through high school.
+We need volunteers with a background in education to make changes to the lesson plans, activities, and other materials in the original single-grade kit.

-Volunteers for the Reproduction of Learning Kits: The Learning Kits that have been developed for each grade level need to be replicated so that multiple classrooms or parents can have the use of the kits at the same time.
-This does not require a background in education and involves photocopying, organizing, and labeling materials.
+- Volunteers to copy the Learning Kits — Volunteers copy the Learning Kits so that multiple classrooms or parents can make use of the kits at the same time.
+You do not need a background in education for this role since it involves photocopying, organizing, and labeling materials.